anasmpit/ratebite/README.md

 ### Executing the Code
 After installing the necessary packages, open a command prompt (CMD) window.
 Navigate to the root directory of the project by using the "cd" command.
 Once you're in the root directory, type the following command:

 	```sh
 	python -m src.ratebite --description
 	```

 Hit enter, and voila!
 RateBite is up and running, ready to serve you.

 #### Help
-You can always search of help by typing
+You can always search of help by typing:

 	```sh
 	python -m src.ratebite --help
 	```